After selecting Configure Allocation Rules on the Delivery Manager Setup menu, scroll to Add Allocation Rules(s).

 contain, the custom text string at the end of the condition.

 Weighting by <flags> (POD, fragile, etc.).
-You simply select one of the following as the consignment-level condition that must be met in order for the Scoring type to be applied:
+You simply select one of the following as the consignment-level condition that must be met for the Scoring type to be applied:

 If any kind of proof of delivery is required.